 - Studies assessing the determinants of participation in screening.

-- Development of printed and digital learning resources for cytology, visual screening, histology, colposcopy and treatment of CIN using cryotherapy, cold coagulation and loop electrosurgical excision procedure (LEEP).
+- Development of printed and digital learning resources for cytology, visual screening, histology, colposcopy, and treatment of cervical intraepithelial neoplasia (CIN) using cryotherapy, cold coagulation, and loop electrosurgical excision procedure (LEEP).

 - Natural history studies of oral precancerous lesions.

-- Evaluation of test characteristics of near infrared transillumination breast imaging in the early detection of breast lumps and breast cancer in collaboration with the Cancer Institute of the Chinese Academy of Medical Sciences (CICAMS), Beijing, China and the Cancer Institute (WIA), Chennai, India.
+- Evaluation of test characteristics of near-infrared transillumination breast imaging in the early detection of breast lumps and breast cancer, in collaboration with the Cancer Institute of the Chinese Academy of Medical Sciences (CICAMS), Beijing, China and the Cancer Institute (WIA), Chennai, India.

-- Evaluation of the test characteristics of ultrasonography in the early detection of breast lumps and breast cancer in collaboration with the Cancer Institute (WIA), Chennai, India.
+- Evaluation of breast awareness in the early detection and control of breast cancer, in collaboration with Bhabha Atomic Research Centre Hospital, Mumbai, the Cancer Institute (WIA), Chennai, and the Cancer Control Foundation of India, Pollachi, India.